DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

     - Deployment
       - Server Configuration Review
       - Network Configuration Review
-  - Development of code shall be checked and validated with the most current versions of {{CompanyName}} Coding Standards for Secure Application Development.
+  - Development of code shall be checked and validated with the most current versions of {{companyName}} Coding Standards for Secure Application Development.
 All code developers shall verify that their code is in compliance with the most recent and approved coding standards and guidelines.
-  - Only validated code shall be implemented into the {{CompanyName}} production environment.
+  - Only validated code shall be implemented into the {{companyName}} production environment.
 A review and validation ensures that code exhibits fundamental security properties to include correctness, predictability, and attack tolerance.
   - Application Code Developers shall:
     - Ensure code meets the level of confidence that software is free from exploitable code vulnerabilities, regardless of whether they are already designed into the software or inserted later in its life cycle.
     - Ensure code provides predictable execution or justifiable confidence and that the software, when executed, will provide security functionality as intended.